-2.1.62 In an isolated instance, instead of availing loans through GUVNL, DGVCL directly availed (September 2009) a long term loan of ₹ 80 crore from Bank of Baroda for implementing system improvement scheme.
+2.1.62 In an isolated instance, instead of availing loans through GUVNL, DGVCL directly availed (September 2009) a long term loan of \mathbf{E} 80 crore from Bank of Baroda for implementing system improvement scheme.
 As per terms of agreement, the loan was repayable within 42 months including the moratorium period of six months in monthly installments at an interest rate of 9.50 per cent.
-DGVCL received ₹ 80.00 crore in five installments during September 2009 to June 2010.
-However, in February 2011 DGVCL repaid the loan amount inclusive of interest amounting to ₹ 88.25 crore on the plea that the bank did not reduce interest rate to the then prevailing rate of 8.5 per cent.
-Thus, the Company had incurred an interest of ₹ 8.25 crore for the period of 17 months.
+DGVCL received \mathbf{E} 80.00 crore in five installments during September 2009 to June 2010.
+However, in February 2011 DGVCL repaid the loan amount inclusive of interest rate to the then prevailing rate of 8.5 per cent.
+Thus, the Company had incurred an interest of \mathbf{E} 8.25 crore for the period of 17 months.

 We observed that even after adjusting all the fund requirements including power purchase cost, huge amounts of surplus funds of DGVCL were available with GUVNL.
 In March 2009, when the Management of DGVCL decided to avail the loan, it was aware that it had a surplus fund of ₹ 333.25 crore with GUVNL.
 Further, as per the arrangement made, GUVNL was to raise the funds for the DISCOMs.
-In view of the above, borrowing by DGVCL from the bank was unwarranted and had led to avoidable expenditure of ₹8.25 crore.
+In view of the above, borrowing by DGVCL from the bank was unwarranted and had led to avoidable expenditure of ₹ 8.25 crore.